bjornpagen/bjornpagen.com/day-7806/en_US.md

 - ~~One day we have to turn off this annoying ACPI power button.
   On Arch, and by extension Asahi, accidentially pressing it will immediately shutdown the system.~~
+- Write an article about why fruit is a scam.

 This post contains an *encrypted* message.